hashicorp/react-components/packages/pricing-features/README.md

 On mobile, a block is displayed that contains a pdf download button.

-Each component is exported and available for use on their own:
+Each content component is exported and available for use on their own:
-` import { Table, Tabs, DownloadBlock } from '@hashicorp/react-pricing-features'`
+`import { Table, Tabs, DownloadBlock } from '@hashicorp/react-pricing-features'`

+StickyTiers and DownloadBlock are also exported.
+`import { StickyTiers, DownloadBlock } from '@hashicorp/react-pricing-features'`

 This package also exports a helper function used to format incoming data from DatoCMS `normalizeTableData`.
+`import { normalizeTableData } from '@hashicorp/react-pricing-features'`

 ## Installation